-Live Chat, tweets, emails, and discussion forums are some of the modern mediums that you should be using for customer service.
+Live chat, tweets, emails, and discussion forums are some of the modern mediums that you should use for customer service.
 After all, we live in the digital age.

 A study by Microsoft revealed that more than half of consumers prefer an online mode of customer support interaction.
 The respondents who agreed included not just millennials, but also people above the age of 55.

 Social media is a great channel to improve your customer service.

 It’s instantaneous and location-independent.

 You could be sitting in New York solving queries of a customer in California within the same minute that they post the complaint.
 If you want to stay ahead of your competitors, you need to leverage social media to improve your customer service.